llubu/mpro/EFF/readme.txt

 		4. 32 Bytes: of V
 		5. 48 Bytes: of E
 		read_keystore() reads this data from Keystore.
-05-11-2012 :: Now handles all file types (tested with pdf,jpg,docx,xlsx,pptx *decrypted files working fine on windows also*)
+05-11-2012 :: Now handles all file types (tested with pdf,jpg,docx,xlsx,pptx *decrypted files working fine on windows also*).
+05-18-2012 :: The code now handles crypt operations on directories also.(currently calls file module recurcivly need to implement threads for efficienny).
+05-20-2012 :: The code now handles the *REUSE* of existing keystore for crypt operations.